 In addition, when you sign up to receive email updates you will receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

 Bargain Bin: Don’t want to wait for the giveaway?
 The LifeStraw Family 1.0 Water Purifiercontains no chemicals, no batteries and no moving parts to wear out.
 It features a a high flow rate and is the perfect solution to your portable water purification needs – whether bugging in or bugging out.

 waterBOB Emergency Drinking Water Storage: Have you considered storing water in your bathtub?
 The Water Bob is a bladder that you can use in your bathtub to store water if you know that a storm, flood, or hurricane is brewing.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

-55 Gallon Water Barrel Combo: Back in January 2011, I paid about $160 for the same thing so anything less than $150 (with shipping) is a great deal.
-I feel that every household should have at least on 55 gallon water barrel.
+55 Gallon Water Barrel Combo: I feel that every household should have at least on 55 gallon water barrel.